 Otherwise, if there's unsupported/invalid parameter(s) or

-any other kind of error, NULL
+any other kind of error, NULL will be returned.

 is the additional non-encrypted data to be verified,